RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 No, the hardware is identical.
 The only difference is that the latter would have been sent to a certification lab and the appropriate measurements would have been made.

-Is there a hardware difference between between normal boards and OEM versions?
+Is there a hardware difference between normal boards and OEM versions?
 --------------------------------------------------------------------------------------

 No, the hardware is identical.
 The OEM board comes without the additional accessories (power supply, SD card, etc.) that are present in the starter kit.